Topological rigidity of quasitoric manifolds: The canonical model

 \section{The canonical model}

-We will show how to reconstruct the pseudotoric manifold from a manifold with corners $X$ and some linear data on the set of facets of $X$.
+We will show how to reconstruct the $T^n$-locally standard manifolds from a manifold with corners $X$ and some linear data on the set of facets of $X$.
 We use the construction in \cite{ma-pa} that generalizes the construction of quasitoric manifolds in \cite{bp} and \cite{da-ja}.
 We write $T = T^n$.

-First, we will see some of the properties of characteristic submanifolds of a pseudotoric manifold.
-Let $M_i = {\pi}^{-1}(X_i)$ be the characteristic submanifolds, where $X_i$ are the facets of $X$ ($i = 1, \ldots, k$).
+First, we will see some of the properties of characteristic submanifolds of a $T$-locally standard manifold.
+We assume that $M$ is a closed $T$-locally linear manifold and thus, its quotient, $X$ is a compact manifold with corners.
+Let $M_i^{2(n-1)} = {\pi}^{-1}(X_i)$ be the characteristic submanifolds (\cite{bp}, page 34), where $X_i$ are the facets of $X$ ($i = 1, \ldots, k$).
 Let